openvinotoolkit/model_server/docs/accelerators.md

 ```

 GPU device can be used also on Windows hosts with Windows Subsystem for Linux 2 (WSL2).
 In such scenario, there are needed extra docker parameters.
-See the command below:
+See the command below.
+Use device `/dev/dxg` instead of `/dev/dri` and mount the volume `/usr/lib/wsl`:
 ```bash

 docker run --rm -it  --device=/dev/dxg --volume /usr/lib/wsl:/usr/lib/wsl --group-add=$(stat -c "%g" /dev/dri/render* | head -n 1) -u $(id -u):$(id -g) \